Academic Catalog 2024-2025

 Computer Literacy, APA Format, and Competence in Writing

-Each course and syllabus in the MFT Department includes requirements for computer literacy specific to graduate-level standards.
+Each course and syllabus in the MFT Program include requirements for computer literacy specific to graduate-level standards.
 The program expects that all students' papers to adhere to standards set by the American Psychological Association (APA).
 Furthermore, the program expects all students to submit current, comprehensive, and accurate documents, forms, or other materials required by the MFT Department.
 Failure to complete the materials needed may cause a delay in students' graduation.